apache/incubator-kie-tools/packages/dev-deployment-dmn-form-webapp-image/README.md

 # KIE Sandbox Dev Deployment DMN Form Webapp Image

-This image is ready to be used for Dev deployments that contain Decisions (`.dmn`) on KIE Sandbox.
+This image is ready to be used for Dev Deployments that contain Decisions (`.dmn`) on KIE Sandbox.
 It expects a Quarkus application to be running in the same host, which it will use to fetch information to render a form that let's users interact with a Decision.

 For example, if this image is running on `localhost:8080/form-webapp` it will try to fetch the OpenAPI specification from `localhost:8080/q/openapi` and use that to map all other routes and endpoints for the Quarkus application, plus all of the form inputs necessary for each DMN.